JetBrains/js-graphql-intellij-plugin/README.md

 GraphQL language support including Relay.QL tagged templates in JavaScript and TypeScript.

-It provides the following features in IntelliJ IDEA and WebStorm:
+It provides the following features in IntelliJ IDEA, WebStorm, RubyMine, PhpStorm, and PyCharm:

 - Schema-aware completion and error highlighting
 - Syntax highlighting, code-formatting, folding, commenter, and brace-matching